Automation

 Continuous deployment

-Continuous deployment or continuous delivery is the natural extension of continuous integration.
+Continuous deploymentarrow-up-right or continuous deliveryarrow-up-right is the natural extension of continuous integration.
 Changes made to the system are constructed as 'releasable' and these releases are then pushed to production automatically.

 Continuous deployment is designed to make releases boring so the project team can deliver frequently and get fast feedback on what users care about.